-Philip A. Baratelli, 39, has served as our Chief Financial Officer, Secretary and Treasurer since February 2007.
+Philip A. Baratelli, 40, has served as our Chief Financial Officer, Secretary and Treasurer since February 2007.
+Since February 2007, Mr. Baratelli has also served as Chief Financial Officer for Kanders & Company, Inc., a private investment firm principally owned and controlled by Mr. Warren B. Kanders that makes investments in and provides consulting services to public and private entities.
+Since April 2007, Mr. Baratelli has served as the Chief Financial Officer for Highlands Acquisition Corp., a publicly-held blank check company formed with a focus on acquiring a business in the healthcare industry.
+Since August 2007, Mr. Baratelli has served as the Chief Financial Officer of Kanders Acquisition Company, Inc. a blank check company formed with a focus on acquiring a business in the healthcare industry.
+Since August 2007, Mr. Baratelli has served as the Chief Financial Officer of Kanders Acquisition Company, Inc. a blank check company formed with a focus on acquiring a business in no particular industry or geography.
 From June 2001 until January 2007, Mr. Baratelli was employed by Armor Holdings, Inc., as its Corporate Controller and held the additional position of Treasurer of Armor Holdings, Inc., from March 2003 until January 2007.
 Prior to joining Armor Holdings, Inc., Mr. Baratelli was employed by PriceWaterhouseCoopers LLP from 1998 to 2001 in various positions ranging from Associate to Senior Associate.
 From 1991 to 1997, Mr. Baratelli worked for Barnett Bank, Inc. in various finance and credit analysis positions.
 Mr. Baratelli received a Bachelor of Science in finance from Florida State University in 1989 and a Bachelor of Business Administration in accounting from the University of North Florida in 1995.
 Mr. Baratelli is a certified public accountant.
-There are no family relationships between Mr. Baratelli and any director of the Company.